List of Wednesday characters: Thing

 Thing (performed by Victor Dorobantu) is a sentient hand who lives with the Addams Family.
-Morticia dispatched Thing to keep an eye on Wednesday.
+Morticia dispatches Thing to keep an eye on Wednesday, but she immediately catches Thing spying on her and forces him to transfer his allegiance to her.
+Thing assists Wednesday in her investigation of the murders in Jericho, and even steals a dress for her to wear to the school dance.
+Later, he is attacked and stabbed with a knife by Marilyn Thornhill/Laurel Gates, but Uncle Fester saves his life using his electrokinesis powers.

-Season two revealed that Thing used to be the right hand of Isaac Night which was cut off when Morticia was saving Gomez from Isaac's experiment that involved him trying to remove Françoise's Hyde form.
+Season two reveals that Thing used to be the right hand of Isaac Night, which was cut off when Morticia saved Gomez from Isaac's experiment to remove Françoise's Hyde form.
 As a side effect, Isaac's right hand gained a life of its own.
-After being snatched by Tyler upon trying to shoot Isaac, Thing is sewn back onto Isaac's right arm making him complete again.
-During the final battle, Wednesday reached out to Thing enabling him to defeat Isaac and rip out his mechanical heart.
-Then he detached himself from Isaac's right arm.
-Thing later joined Wednesday and Uncle Fester in looking for Enid.
+After being snatched by Tyler when Thing tried to shoot Isaac with a crossbow, he is sewn back onto Isaac's right arm, making him complete again.
+During the final battle, the Addamses reached out to Thing, enabling him to defeat Isaac and rip out his mechanical heart, killing him.
+He then detached himself from Isaac's right arm, returning to his normal Addams state.

+Thing joined Wednesday and Uncle Fester in looking for Enid riding with them on Uncle Fester's motorcycle and sidecar as they head north to the Canadian border to begin the search.

 Pugsley Addams

 Pugsley Addams (portrayed by Isaac Ordonez) is the younger brother of Wednesday.
-When Wednesday found her brother locked in a locker, she got revenge on the school's polo team by releasing piranhas into the swimming pool as nobody picks on her brother but her.
+When Wednesday found her brother locked in a locker, she got revenge on the school's water polo team by releasing piranhas into the swimming pool, stating that nobody picks on her brother but her.

-In season two, Pugsley has enrolled in Nevermore Academy where he has perfected his Spark ability that he inherited and gains Eugene Ottinger as a roommate.
-He ends up reviving a mechanical heart corpse into its zombie state.
-After Isaac Night was restored, he ended up kidnapping Pugsley and planned on using him as a battery to remove Tyler's Hyde form.
+In season two, Pugsley has enrolled in Nevermore Academy where he has perfected the Spark ability that he inherited and gains Eugene Ottinger as a roommate.
+He ends up reviving a mechanical heart corpse into a zombie state.
+After Isaac Night was restored, he kidnapped Pugsley and planned on using him as a battery to remove Tyler's Hyde form.
 He was rescued by his family.
-With Nevermore being closed again, Pugsley officially befriends Eugene.
+With Nevermore closed early again, Pugsley officially befriends Eugene.
+They discuss his coming to visit Eugene at his home.